lftraining/lfs482-labs/lab-07-spire-opa/README.md

 kubectl get pods
 ```

-The ouput of this command should show the running `postgres` pod, like shown here:
+The output of this command should show the running `postgres` pod, like shown here:

 ```log
 NAME                        READY   STATUS    RESTARTS   AGE